microsoftgraph/entra-powershell/module/Entra/docs/New-EntraApplication.md

 ```

 ### -Oauth2RequirePostResponse
-Set this to true if an Oauth2 psot response is required
+Set this to true if an Oauth2 post response is required

 ```yaml
 Type: Boolean